watching the spoon-billed sandpipers in the Slimbridge cinema

 • Saving the Spoon-billed sandpiper

 In summer 2011 an international team of conservationists flew out to the Russian Far East on an emergency mission to help save one of the world’s rarest birds from extinction.
 The spoon-billed sandpiper is a unique and remarkable bird, but its shocking drop in numbers indicates likely extinction within a decade if urgent action is not taken.
-The conservation breeding team, led by staff from the Wildfowl & Wetlands Trust (WWT) and Birds Russia, is working with colleagues from the RSPB, BTO, BirdLife International, ArcCona, the Spoon-billed Sandpiper Task Force and Moscow Zoo to help save this species.

 Please support our spoon-billed sandpiper appeal